wgolling/CardsAndWhatnot/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License

 ## TODO

+* Fix Bugs.
-* add "Main Menu" where users can choose number of human players, make new players, load saved players, etc.
+* Add "Main Menu" where users can choose number of human players, make new players, load saved players, etc.
+* Finish Round Over and Game Over screens, replay prompt.
-* generalize enough so that Uno can be played: maybe cut specific code out of ConsoleCardGraphics and use it to define the subclass HeartsGraphics, then make branching extension UnoGraphics
+* Generalize enough so that Uno can be played: maybe cut specific code out of ConsoleCardGraphics and use it to define the subclass HeartsGraphics, then make branching extension UnoGraphics.
-* turn LayeredCharCanvas into LayeredCanvas\<T\>, learn how to write a GUI
+* Turn LayeredCharCanvas into LayeredCanvas\<T\>, learn how to write a GUI.
-* general clean-up, write tests, comments, etc.
+* General clean-up, write tests, comments, etc.